Here’s my healthy homemade version of Starbuck’s famous Mocha Frappuccino!

 - Blend for a few seconds until the ice is crushed and everything is combined.

-- If desired, top your coffee with coconut whipped cream, melted dark chocolate, homemade caramel sauce and some cacao nibs.
+- If desired, top your coffee with coconut whipped cream, melted chocolate, homemade caramel sauce and some cacao nibs.